MinThuraZaw/PySpark-ETL-with-AWS-DMS-and-Databricks/README.md

 ### About
-Implement change data capture on operational source system and process the data to get slowly changing dimension tables.
+Implement change data capture on operational source system, store and process all the changes log data for further analytics.

 <br>